HOP TO IT! STREET GAMES FOR CHILDREN’S WEEK

 Hop To It!
 Street Games for Children’s Week invites you to take part in a community activity that celebrates children through their play, and at the same time adds colour to your local street, as a sign that the spirit of play is alive and well in this very challenging year!
 It’s free to join in, and you can play for as long as you like.
 All you have to do is draw a hopscotch on your footpath and play.

 When you draw a Hopscotch design on the footpath, a shared space, it instantly becomes a community activity that belongs to everyone, so anyone can play until rain washes the chalk away.
-It’s a simple, familiar game, but the best news is that it’s a safe game to play during the pandemic.
+It’s a simple, familiar game, but the best news is that it’s a safe game to play during covid.
 Only one player at a time, with everyone else standing back.
 That makes it ideal for a playful Children’s Week activity for families to share.

 Here’s what you’ll need: